Community Resources Serving Immigrant and Refugee Families

 Refugee Health Vancouver: A searchable list of community resources offering services in other languages in British Columbia.
 The site also provides a range of information and tools for health professionals about refugee health.

 South Okanagan Immigrant and Community Services: Offices in Penticton and Oliver.
 Provides free services to immigrants to help them get settled, find careers and start their new lives in Canada.

 Umbrella Multicultural Health Co-op: Member-driven, not-for-profit health services organization, whose programs serve people facing language and cultural barriers to accessing health care.
-The Pediatric Health Outreach Program (PedHOP) offers language and cultural support to families who need to see a pediatrician.
 Office in New Westminster but service open and accessible to families living throughout the lower mainland: Vancouver, North Vancouver, West Vancouver, Surrey, Richmond, Burnaby, New Westminster, Coquitlam, Port Coquitlam and Maple Ridge.

 - DIVERSEcity Community Resources Society: Language-specific counselling, family services, interpretation and translation, outreach and other services.